JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Triangle Base/Height: Medium Cone

-Should I have inital length for Ranges?
+Should I have initial length for Ranges?

 Cones Calculations can be customized to have larger angles and heights/bases, but must always cover the same area.